-You will need modest expertise in montage theory and in video editing.
+For undergrad: 24 -2401 Editing I. For Grad 24-6423 Editing for Film & Video.
+In addition, you will need modest expertise in montage theory and in video editing.
 A working knowledge of the computer productivity software taught in the Foundations of Computer Applications class (required for graduation) is helpful, but not required.